Lebor Gabála Érenn: Partholón

 Ireland is then uninhabited for 300 years, until a second group of people arrive.
 They are led by Partholón, who is descended from Noah through Magog.
 They sail to Ireland via Gothia, Anatolia, Greece, Sicily and Iberia.
 They include Partholón's wife Delgnat, their four chieftain sons, and others.
 When they arrive, there is only one open plain, three lakes and nine rivers.
 They clear four more plains and a further seven lakes burst from the ground.
 Named figures are credited with introducing cattle husbandry, ploughing, cooking, brewing, and dividing the island in four.
 They battle and defeat the mysterious Fomorians, who are led by Cichol Gricenchos.
 Eventually, Partholón and his people (now 5,000 men and 4,000 women) die of plague in a single week.
 Only one man, Tuan mac Cairill, survives.
 Like Fintán, he lives for centuries in a number of forms, so that he can recount Irish history.
 This chapter also includes the tale of Delgnat committing adultery with a servant.

-Partholón comes from Bartholomaeus (Bartholomew) and he is likely an invention of the Christian writers, possibly being borrowed from a character of that name in the Christian histories of Saint Jerome and Isidore.
+Partholón comes from Bartholomaeus (Bartholomew) and he is probably an invention of the Christian writers, possibly being borrowed from a character of that name in the Christian histories of Saint Jerome and Isidore.
 The Fomorians have been interpreted as a group of deities who represent the harmful or destructive powers of nature; personifications of chaos, darkness, death, blight and drought.

 Nemed

 Ireland is then uninhabited for 30 years, until a third group of people arrive.
 They are led by Nemed, who is also descended from Noah through Magog.

 They set out from the Caspian Sea in 44 ships but, after a year and a half of sailing, the only ship to reach Ireland is Nemed's.
 On board are his wife, his four chieftain sons, and others.
 During their time in Ireland, the Nemedians clear twelve plains and build two royal forts, and four lakes burst from the ground.
 They win four battles against the Fomorians.

 After Nemed and many others die of plague, the Nemedians are oppressed by the Fomorians Conand and Morc.
-Each Samhain, they must give two thirds of their children, their wheat and their milk to the Fomorians.
+Each Samhain, they must give two-thirds of their children, their wheat and their milk to the Fomorians.
 This tribute that the Nemedians are forced to pay may be "a dim memory of sacrifice offered at the beginning of winter, when the powers of darkness and blight are in the ascendant".
 Eventually, they rise up against the Fomorians and attack the Tower of Conand with 60,000 warriors (30,000 on sea and 30,000 on land), defeating Conand.
 Morc then attacks, and almost all of the Nemedians are either killed in the fighting or swept away by the sea.
 Only one ship of thirty men escapes.
 Some of them go "into the north of the world", some go to Britain and become the ancestors of all Britons, and some go south to Greece.